Darksplat/Flash-Forge-Creator-Pro-conversion-from-Sailfish-to-Klipper-firmware-with-cura/README.md

    - Copy the .hex files to your AVRDUDE folder:
      - Bootloader/8U2_firmware/Makerbot-usbserial.hex
      - Bootloader/MightyBoardFirmware-2560-bootloader/stk500boot_v2_mega2560.hex

+MACOS

 - Open Terminal and type 'cd' followed by a space then drag and drop the folder where avrdude and the hex files are (ie Downloads) in finder and press enter

-MACOS
+**Using the USBasp as a Programmer:**

-2. **Load 8U2 with Bootloader and Set Lock Bits (using USBasp on macOS):**
+2. **Load 8U2 with Bootloader and Set Lock Bits:**
    ```bash
    avrdude -v -C avrdude.conf -p m8u2 -P usb -c usbasp -U flash:w:Makerbot-usbserial.hex:i -U lfuse:w:0xFF:m -U hfuse:w:0xD9:m -U efuse:w:0xF4:m -U lock:w:0x0F:m
    ```